- Oops!Something went wrong.Please try again later.

 The table below shows the sensitivity of the loan to value calculation for movements in the underlying property valuation and demonstrates that the Group has considerable headroom within the currently reported last LTVs.

-As at 30 June 2021, the discount to NAV stood at 9.3% per cent, with an average discount to NAV of 12.1% per cent over the quarter, a marginal improvement from the discount of 13.9% per cent to NAV on average in the previous quarter.
-The Board and the Investment Manager and Adviser continue to believe that the shares represent very attractive value at this level.
+The Company's shares closed on 31 March 2022 at a quarter high of 96.8 pence, resulting in a share price total return for the first three months of 2022 of 4.5%.
+As at 31 March 2022, the discount to NAV stood at 6.1 per cent, with an average discount to NAV of 7.2 per cent over the quarter.
+The Board, the Investment Manager and Adviser continue to believe that the shares represent attractive value at this level.

-* Note: the 30 June 2021 NAV is based off the current 30 June NAV as reported in this factsheet.
-All average discounts to NAV are calculated as the latest cum-dividend NAV available in the market on a given day, adjusted for any dividend payments from the ex-dividend date onwards
+Note: the 31 March 2022 discount to NAV is based off the current 31 March 2022 NAV as reported in this factsheet.
+All average discounts to NAV are calculated as the latest cum-dividend NAV available in the market on a given day, adjusted for any dividend payments from the ex-dividend date onwards.

 For further information, please contact: